cyb3run1c0rn/raptor_prompt_framework/README.md

 ---

-## 🦅 Super Powers with Meta Prompt?
+## 🦅 Unleash Super Powers with the following RAPTOR Meta Prompt?

 1. Try the following meta prompt with your favourite chat llm (it tells the llm to use the RAPTOR Framework):

-> "I want you to help me structure an effective AI prompt using the RAPTOR framework (Role, Aim, Parameters, Tone, Output, Review).
+> I want you to help me structure an effective AI prompt using the RAPTOR framework (Role, Aim, Parameters, Tone, Output, Review).
 >
 > I will give you a brief description of what I need.
 From that, generate a full RAPTOR prompt that maximises clarity, structure, and control.
 >